-Students may not post, hang or display signage, flags, decorations, decals, lighting or any other items in, on or around residence hall windows, window coverings or common area windows, and items on sills should not face outwardly through windows.
+Students may not post, hang, or display signage, flags, decorations, decals, lighting or any other items in, on or around residence hall room windows, window coverings or common area windows.
+No signage, characters, or symbols may be posted or displayed on windowsills.
 If students violate this policy, Residence Life will typically inform the student(s) that the material must be removed immediately.
 Failure to comply with this policy or with directions for removal may result in disciplinary action.
 The University reserves the right to remove and/or confiscate items that violate this policy at any time.